 And if the CME allowance is no more, what would take its place?
 Would we all be on our own?
 Would clinicians, their professional organizations, and CME providers stand for the perceived elimination of all the country’s CME money?

 What if the solution was to create an ‘unlimited’ CME allowance?

-Is an Unlimited CME Allowance the Answer?
+An Unlimited CME Allowance